-We have also concluded an agreement with Convert2Green for all of our waste cooking oil to be converted to bio fuel.
+We also have an agreement with Convert2Green for all of our waste cooking oil to be converted to bio fuel.
 We aim to make a carbon saving of 92.7 tonnes in the first year by using this service.

-In close consultation with the Marine our Conservation Society (MCS) and our fish supplier, we have removed fish from menu which the MCS rates as 5, and concluded an agreement with our seafood supplier that focuses on fish rated 1-3 for the future.
-As an example this means no more swordfish, and whitebait has been replaced with Sprattus Sprattus, which has been approved by the MCS.
+In close consultation with the Marine Conservation Society (MCS) and our fish supplier, we have removed any fish from our menu which the MCS rates as 5.
+We also have an agreement with our seafood supplier that focuses on fish rated 1-3 for any current and future menu dishes.

 Carluccio's has become the first restaurant group to join a new app that aims to revolutionise the dining experience for the visually impaired.